Dunlop

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Dunlop has 22 operational public transport stops, all serving buses.
-These stops are covered by 115 different routes, collectively facilitating 8,423 weekly passenger trips.
-Transport accessibility is deemed good, with residents typically residing 230 meters from the nearest stop.
-As a predominantly residential area, most commuting is outward-bound, with cars being the primary mode of transport at 94%.
-On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
-According to the 2021 Census, only 10.6% of residents work from home, which may be influenced by COVID-19 conditions.
+Dunlop has 22 active public transport stops, all serving buses.
+These stops are covered by 115 different routes, collectively moving 8,423 passengers weekly.
+Residents have good access to transport, living an average of 230 meters from the nearest stop.
+Most residents commute outwards daily, with cars being the primary mode at 94%.
+On average, there are 1.7 vehicles per household, higher than the regional norm.
+Only 10.6% of residents work from home, according to the 2021 Census, which may be influenced by COVID-19 conditions.

-Across all routes, an average of 1,203 trips are made daily, translating to approximately 382 weekly trips per individual stop.
+Across all routes, there are approximately 1,203 trips daily, translating to about 382 weekly trips per individual stop.

 Frequently Asked Questions - Transport